4 x 4’s… Part 2: Investment Timeline and Numbers

 Something to work on later this year!

-Click here for Part #3 of the story: Investment Timeline and Numbers.
+Click here for Part #3 of the story: Operations, management and accounting.